huggingface/hub-docs/docs/sagemaker/inference.md

----
-title: Deploy models to Amazon SageMaker
+# Deploy models to Amazon SageMaker
----

-<h1>Deploy models to Amazon SageMaker</h1>

 Deploying a 🤗 Transformers models in SageMaker for inference is as easy as: